cobelu/cobelu.github.io/_posts/2021-08-13_AircraftDesignThoughts02.md

 The CX4 likely exhibits poor authority because of its wing planform.
 The proposed changes to improve handling are a trade-off which have their downsides.
 A better approach would be to design a new wing of equivalent area with a rectangular planform.

-## Verdict

-I will stick to the plans.